How Long Does It Take To Heat a Pool?

 Overviews and Estimates

-The simple answer is that it’ll generally take between twelve and forty-eight hours to heat a swimming pool to a comfortable temperature.
+Without bothering with the equation the simple answer is that it’ll generally take between twelve and forty-eight hours to heat a swimming pool to a comfortable temperature.

 Saying that this is a rather large window is an understatement.
 At the low end, this suggests you might be able to start heating your pool in the morning and enjoy a nice swim in the late afternoon sun.
 And on the other extreme, you might need to wait two full days before your pool is heated to a comfortable temperature.